-Special centre for aural examination.
+Personal sound device in a special centre for aural examination.
 For the aural (listening comprehension) part of a language examination, you are allowed to use a personal sound device (CD player), with or without individual headphones, in a special centre with other students or, exceptionally, in an individual special centre.